qiaoqiao2323/qiaoqiao2323.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our paper "Exploring LLM-generated Culture-specific Affective Human-Robot Tactile Interaction" was accepted by the ICSR 2025.
+Our paper "Exploring LLM-generated Culture-specific Affective Human-Robot Tactile Interaction" was accepted by the International Conference on Social Robotics 2025.